 That's it.
 All the rest have adjuvants.

 The link between adjuvants and cancer formation is strong, but not 100%

 Like many things in life, this issue is not as simple as it might seem.

-- For one, other injections besides adjuvanted vaccines have also been show to cause VAS formation in cats.
+- For one, other injections besides adjuvanted vaccines have also been show to cause FISS formation in cats.